Akimon658/pwsh-profile/README.md

 ![sample picture](images/path-sample.webp)
 - Replace home directory with `~`
 - Replace `\` with `/`
-- Show current brunch (only works on the project's root)
+- Show current branch (only works on the project's root)
 - `mkdir` and `touch` with no outputs